Harbor Square (Alder Place)

 Harbor Square is located on the 2300 block of Broadway in East Chicago, Indiana.
 This $13 million, 28,000 SF development with 28 units combines affordable housing, healthcare facilities, and solar energy.

-This project is inspired by the much-needed response to the Indiana Housing and Community Development Authority (IHCDA)’s Moving Forward 3.0 Initiative.
-The objective of the initiative is to create affordable and innovative housing in hopes to influence positive community development.
-Harbor Square is funded, in part through a low-income housing tax credit award as well as funds received from IHCDA and project-based subsidy vouchers from East Chicago Housing Authority.
+This project was inspired by the much-needed response to the Indiana Housing and Community Development Authority (IHCDA)’s Moving Forward 3.0 Initiative.
+The objective of the initiative was to create affordable and innovative housing in hopes to influence positive community development.
+Harbor Square is funded in part through a low-income housing tax credit award as well as funds received from IHCDA and project-based subsidy vouchers from East Chicago Housing Authority.
 Efforts from both the city of East Chicago and Indiana have helped make this project possible.

-Eriksson Engineering Associates, Ltd. (EEA) is a subconsultant to Cordogan Clark & Associates for this project.
-EEA completed work on the developments, demo, geometry, utility, grading, and paving plan.
+Eriksson Engineering Associates, Ltd. (EEA) served as a subconsultant to Cordogan Clark & Associates for this project.
+EEA completed work on the developments, demolition, geometry, utility, grading, and paving plan.
 Stormwater was regulated by the City of East Chicago in accordance with the Lake County, Indiana ordinance.
 About half of the parking spaces were under the second and third story overhang of the building, so in turn, EEA provided underground detention in large-diameter pipes under the parking lot.